mgustran/previewer/README.md

 # Previewer
-Previewer is a basic linux terminal file browser written in python with curses. \
+Previewer is a terminal file browser written in python with curses. \
 It is meant to easily preview files, with a simple folder tree list as navigation system

 ![](https://github.com/mgustran/proxy-resources/blob/master/previewer-screenshot-2.png?raw=true)